adminprivileges/skillbridgreNotes/README.md

 - There are two major syntaxes for assembly, AT&T and Intel (Intel is a lot cleaner)
     - To set GDB to intel reference [GDB](https://github.com/adminprivileges/skillbridgreNotes/blob/main/terminal_tools.md#gdb)
 - <details>
-  <summary><strong>Registers</strong> a register is a small bit of memory that sits inside the CPU. and is used by assembly language to perform various tasks. </summary>
+  <summary><strong>Registers</strong> - a register is a small bit of memory that sits inside the CPU. and is used by assembly language to perform various tasks. </summary>

-    - ```EAX``` (Accumulator regiSster): It is used for I/O port access, arithmetic, interrupt calls, etc
+    - ```EAX``` (Accumulator register): It is used for I/O port access, arithmetic, interrupt calls, etc
     - ```EBX``` (Base register): It is used as a base pointer for memory access.
 Gets some interrupt return values
     - ```ECX``` (Counter register): It is used as a loop counter and for shifts.
 Gets some interrupt values
     - ```EDX``` (Data register): It is used for I/O port access, arithmetic, some interrupt calls.